peakdefence/wingman-docs/docs/getting-started/quick-start.md

 ### 1. Download WINGMAN backoffice docker

 (TBD)
-Download the latest WINGMAN package from our [downloads page](https://wingman.peakdefence.com/downloads).
+Download the latest WINGMAN Backoffice package from our GIT (provided by Peak Defence)

 1. Check the [Troubleshooting](#troubleshooting) section above